ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Certain vehicles alter P1's camera if P2 uses it
 * Certain vehicles only respond to P1's control pad
 * Turrets alter P1's camera if P2 uses it
-* Chaos control will leave other player behind; if P2 activates P1's camera is altered*
 * SuperShadow only activates for P1
 * Player 2 cannot pause/unpause
+* Pausing/Unpausing causes SplitScreen to flash back to single screen for a frame
+* Vehicles will disappear on P2 dismount if P1 is not nearby
+* DropShips/EnemySpawners are broken

 ## Done so far:
-* Display P2 UI components (Ring count, Ammo count)
+* P2 UI
-* Level chunks load/unload based on both players (early version working, needs further verification)
+* Level chunks load/unload based on both players
 * Load P2 in any mode (including camera)
 * Enable splitscreen in 1P, disable when in cutscenes/event cameras* (chaos control is still an issue)
-* Layout objects load when P2 is within render distance
+* SET objects load/unload based on both players
 * Carry over VS mode selected characters into CO-OP mode
+* ChaosPowers activate for both players
 * nukkoro2.inf spawn positions for every level
-* P2 sound listener fixed (related to GameMode byte)
+* P2 Sound Listener
 * Some segments where a vehicle is required will not have enough distance to cause a respawn (add 2x vehicles)
-* Warphole object leaves other player behind (added safe platforms, will be solved when chunks load for P2)

 ## Known Issues (Not planned to be fixed)
 * P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5 - +-20 (stage dependent, game bug).
-* Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) only spawn if P1 sees them first (or is in-range).
-Side effect of current layout objects load patch.
 * Culling issue on Final Haunt for P2's screen when near force-fields

+## Bonus Roadmap
+* Individual death-to-checkpoint / Don't reload level for both players
+* E3 Race Mode - Hero vs Dark objective race (only some stages)
+* FriendlyFire Enable/Disable
+** WeaponsTargeting & HomingAttack Other Player Enable/Disable
+* Individual Chaos Powers points/activation

 ## Credits
 * DonutStopGaming for major contributions to chunks and other address discoveries